uboslinux/ubos-docs/sphinx/developers/manifest/random.rst

 Creating random values
 ======================

-Some apps require random, or secret values that need to be different for each installation.
+Some :term:`Apps <App>` require random, or secret values that need to be different for each installation.
 For example, such a value may be used to salt the cookies of a web application.